Here is Part 1 of a two-article series on strategic planning and alternatives to strategic planning.

 This is not to say that strategic planning hasn’t been a useful and effective tool for many organizations.
 Staff and boards are often enthusiastic about strategic planning discussions, and celebrate what they see as clearer goals, a document to give funders, and a sense of good work having been done.
 Good things that often come out of strategic planning include:

 - In the process of establishing goals, issues around values and priorities — which don’t seem to come up in regular board or staff meetings — are often raised and discussed.

-A long process gives the executive director and the management team the time to think things out as they listen to evolving conversations.
+- A long process gives the executive director and the management team the time to think things out as they listen to evolving conversations.

 - Although it’s often the wrong tool, the strategic planning process is usually flexible enough that the real problems emerge, whether a problem executive director, financial mismanagement, conflicts between the board and the executive, racial tension, etc. Unfortunately, addressing the issue through the strategic planning framework often confuses the issue and makes it more difficult to resolve.

-Board members like planning: it’s creative, allows them to come up with new ideas (seldom encouraged at a regular board meeting), discusses the environment (again, seldom discussed at a regular board meeting), and gives them a sense that the board has a real function.
+- Board members like planning: it’s creative, allows them to come up with new ideas (seldom encouraged at a regular board meeting), discusses the environment (again, seldom discussed at a regular board meeting), and gives them a sense that the board has a real function.

-Strategic planning can be a vehicle for leadership to raise new ideas and ambitions.
+- Strategic planning can be a vehicle for leadership to raise new ideas and ambitions.
 Too often executives can’t figure out how to initiate change within their own organizations in any way other than the one they know, which is strategic planning.

 This is to say that different approaches are needed and are often better choices than traditional strategic planning.